View Patricia Pelkey's Obituary on JournalInquirer.com and share memories

 |

-Be the first to share your memories or express your condolences in the Guest Book for Patricia Waite Pelkey July 19 1945 to July 30 2019.
-Patrici (Patsy Bessette) Pelkey.
+Be the first to share your memories or express your condolences in the Guest Book for Patricia Waite (Patsy Bessette) Pelkey.

 Patricia (Patsy Bessette) Waite Pelkey